-When I was 16yrs old I told my Nigerian Red-Cap chief father that I liked girls.
-What he did next has had deep ramifications in my life to date!
-He didn’t yell, he didn’t get mad at me, he didn’t disown me or make me feel bad and somehow inadequate.
-He did not say anything to make me regret what I had told him.
+When I was 16yrs old I told my Nigerian father that I liked girls.
+He didn’t yell, he didn’t get angry at me, he didn’t disown me or make me feel bad and somehow inadequate.
+He did not say anything to make me regret what I had just revealed to him.
 Instead, he kindly told me his thoughts.
-“It’s probably a phase,” he said with care and love in his voice.
+“Nne, it’s probably a phase.”

 While I grew up knowing that I like girls, I did what my parents and the rest of the world expected of me.
 I married a man, tried to live happily ever after, and went about my business.
-Then I had my first son.
-And by the age of 2 to 3, I knew deep in my heart that he is gay, and I knew deeper, that his father is homophobic.
-I loved him, breastfed him and doted on him.
-But, somewhere deep inside, my heart sank.
+Then I had my first child.
+And from the age of 2 to 3, I suspected my child was gay.
+I also knew that my ex-husband, like most Nigerians, is intensely homophobic and somewhere deep inside, my heart sank.

-I worried about him.
-I asked God multiple times why He gave me a gay child.
+I worried about my kid.
+I asked God multiple times why I was given a gay child.
 I cried and I hurt, and I worried some more.
 What would people say?
-What would I say to them?
-What would the church say?
-What about my friends and my relatives, what would they say?
-I was so consumed with my “worriation” that I didn’t think about him and his own emotions.
+How would I respond to them?
+What would the Catholic church to which I belonged, say?

-I was very concerned about this.
-I did not understand it.
-I struggled with accepting the entire new pronouns thing.
-My stance hurt my son so much, and I nearly fell out of their favor during that period.
-It literally caused a huge situation between us.
-Eventually, we went head to head one sunny afternoon and that was when they said the words that cut deep into my heart; “it’s not about you, mom!”
+I did not understand it, so I pushed back, and struggled with accepting the entire new pronouns thing.
+My stance hurt my child so much that our relationship became very strained.
+Eventually, we went head-to-head one sunny afternoon and that was when they said the words that cut deep into my heart; “It’s not about you, mom!”

 Words that I will never forget!

 As a result of that encounter, I started thinking and re-evaluating my entire outlook in life.
-I realized that if I, a bisexual mother who knew her child was gay from a very young age, could struggle with understanding and supporting them, then I knew for sure that there must be other parents (gay or straight), who are also struggling with the same, particularly those whose children have just come out who might be having a hard time with accepting, understanding or supporting them.
+I realized that if I, a queer woman, a mother and physician who knew her child was gay from a very young age, could struggle with understanding and supporting them, then for sure there must be other parents (gay or straight), who are also struggling with the same.

 Welcome to my website, feel free to look around and get comfortable.